smashembedded/mpu6050-dashboard/README.md

 http://<ESP32_IP>/
 ```

-Check the serial output for your device's P address.
+Check the serial output for your device's IP address.

+---

 ## How It Works

 - ESP32 reads and filters MPU6050 data at ~40Hz.
 - Accumulated in batches of 10 and sent via WebSocket.
 - Browser receives data as a JSON array and updates two real-time charts.

+---

 ## Dependencies